Intellectual Disability Basics

-Children with intellectual development disorder (IDD) have deficits in general intellectual functioning.
+Children with intellectual disability (also known as intellectual developmental disorder), have deficits in general intellectual functioning.
 They struggle with skills like reasoning, planning, judgment, thinking abstractly and many types of learning.
-Our guide explores the signs of IDD and how it is diagnosed.
+Our guide explores the signs of intellectual disability and how it is diagnosed.

-Intellectual development disorder (IDD) is a neuro-developmental disorder characterized by deficits in general intellectual functioning such as reasoning, planning, judgment, abstract thinking, academic learning and experiential learning.
+Intellectual disability (also known as intellectual developmental disorder) is a neuro-developmental disorder characterized by deficits in general intellectual functioning such as reasoning, planning, judgment, abstract thinking, academic learning and experiential learning.
 These may also lead to impairments in practical, social and academic functioning.
-The symptoms of intellectual development disorder, a relatively new disorder, formerly fell under the umbrella of “mental retardation.”
+The symptoms of intellectual disability, a relatively new disorder, formerly fell under the umbrella of “mental retardation.”

-Children with intellectual development disorder often have difficulty with adaptive skills, or tasks of daily living, that typically children do not experience.
+Children with intellectual disability often have difficulty with adaptive skills, or tasks of daily living, that typically children do not experience.

 Risk factors include genetic syndromes, brain malformations, environmental influences like alcohol or toxins, labor and delivery-related issues, traumatic brain injury, infections, seizure disorders, social deprivation, and more.

 Standardized tests such as an IQ test are used to determine a child’s level of intellectual development.
-A score below 70 on a standardized IQ test indicates that he may have intellectual development disorder.
+A score below 70 on a standardized IQ test indicates that he may have intellectual disability.
 To be officially diagnosed, one must also exhibit deficiencies in two or more specific areas of adaptive behavior, such as communication skills, interpersonal skills, or daily living skills like getting dressed and using the bathroom.
-The onset of intellectual development disorder is usually before birth unless it is accounted for by a specific injury or toxic exposure before the age of 18.
+The onset of intellectual disability is usually before birth unless it is accounted for by a specific injury or toxic exposure before the age of 18.

-Intellectual development disorder is a lifelong disorder.
+Intellectual disability is a lifelong disorder.
 It is treated through management and rehabilitation programs (including special education programs) aimed at helping children with the disorder acquire adaptive skills so they can live healthy, happy, relatively independent lives.